oszi/ansible-collections/README.md

 # Oszi's Ansible Collections

-Opinionated collections of ansible roles and playbooks for workstations and containers.
+Personal collections of ansible roles and playbooks for Linux workstations and containers.
 Supported distributions include the latest stable Fedora, Debian, Ubuntu.
 See the examples and role defaults for basic documentation...